How To Create Amazon Infographics

 An example would be a rabbit displayed in an icon.
 Now, many people may have seen this icon and would instantly know what it signifies but for those people who may not know, it would be helpful if the text “cruelty free” is displayed underneath or inside the icon.
 Icons are not only easy to read and understand but also invoke trust within the audience.

 Relevant Background/ Photographs – A relevant setting or prop in the background image can help you highlight the features better or make the benefits more prominent.
-Similarly, using a high quality product picture is significant in making your infographics more appealing and displaying the correct information.
+Similarly, using a high-quality product picture is significant in making your infographics more appealing and displaying the correct information.
 Zoom in, show what the package includes, display features, dimensions, and showcase icons to add

 Creating Symmetry – The most important of all – Balance!
 Avoid cluttering too many elements on one side or, in contrast, leaving a lot of empty space on one side.
 A good rule of thumb is to keep at least 20 pixels distance between your elements as well as between your elements and the edge of your canvas.
 An extra step you can take to ensure balance is by using a 3×3 grid on top of your image and seeing to it that none of the boxes are visually noisy.

 If you would like to learn more about Amazon Listing Images, check out our previous blog.
+Be sure to check out Helium 10, and the suite of tools that are available to you such as their Amazon product research tools.